EFTEC/AutoLoadOne/README.md

 ### Optimized AutoLoadOne

 I separated PHPUnit and Mockery from the project.
-Why?.
+Why?
 Both libraries are for unit test.

 excluded namespace = /vendor/phpunit/*,/vendor/mockery/*